naveedn/naveed-website/content/posts/2020-03-10-a-sane-and-fair-interviewing-process-for-senior-software-engineers.md

 While its admirable to try and evaluate each of these important aspects, it's unreasonable to think that 1 or 2 interviewers can accurately glean this information in a single 1 hour interview.
 This is why some interviewers can wildly disagree with each other about a candidate's skill.
 Whats the common solution?
 Let's introduce a tool like greenhouse, and have a whole suite of engineers take time out of their day and rapid-fire interview the poor candidate (who is probably sweating profusely right now in the conference room you left them in).
 The law of averages will save us!
 If we all agree we *like* this candidate, then let's let her pass.
 But if one of us didn't get a good vibe?
 Well, "iTs bEtTeR to PaSs oN a GoOd CaNdiDaTe ThAn HiRe a BaD OnE", so it's sayonara and good luck to you.

 We are trying to cram 3 interviews into 1.
-What's the joke about project managers?
+What's the old, tired joke about project managers?

 > Definition of Project Manager:
 >